Noise signatures of a charged Sachdev-Ye-Kitaev dot in mesoscopic transport: Introduction

 This article has the following structure.
-In Section \ref{sec:Model}, we introduce the setup that we consider and discuss how the microscopic model is related to ongoing experimental efforts in realization of the SYK model in a graphene QD.
+In Sec. \ref{sec:Model}, we introduce the setup that we consider and discuss how the microscopic model is related to ongoing experimental efforts in realization of the SYK model in a graphene QD.
 We further specify realistic energy scales for such experiments and corresponding regimes of the SYK QD.
-We provide a derivation of charge and heat currents and zero noise power for the corresponding currents in Section \ref{sec:FCS}.
-Though we consider equilibrium transport under constant voltage or temperature bias, the formalism of this section can be expanded to out-of-equilibrium regimes.
-In Section \ref{sec:TrCoef}, we remind the linear response theory of thermoelectric transport and generalize the notion of Onsager transport coefficients \cite{Onsager1931} to the zero noise power.
-We explain the nature of non-trivial Lorenz ratios that are known for the SYK model in Section \ref{sec:LorNb} and calculate there the specific values of the universal relations between various transport and noise coefficients that characterize the SYK dot in different regimes (conformal regime with elastic tunneling, conformal regime under Coulomb blockade with inelastic tunneling, Schwarzian regime).
-We further analyze these universal ratios through numerical calculations in Section \ref{sec:SYKnoise} to provide their validity range, and give the scaling of all types of noise as functions of temperature.
-Section \ref{sec:Conc} provides the discussion of our results and their implications for ongoing experiments with the SYK dots and for problems beyond this setup.
+We provide a derivation of charge and heat currents and zero noise power for the corresponding currents in Sec. \ref{sec:FCS}.
+Although we consider equilibrium transport under constant voltage or temperature bias, the formalism of this section can be expanded to out-of-equilibrium regimes.
+In Sec. \ref{sec:TrCoef}, we remind the linear response theory of thermoelectric transport and generalize the notion of Onsager transport coefficients \cite{Onsager1931} to the zero noise power.
+We explain the nature of non-trivial Lorenz ratios that are known for the SYK model in Sec. \ref{sec:LorNb} and calculate there the specific values of the universal relations between various transport and noise coefficients that characterize the SYK dot in different regimes (conformal regime with elastic tunneling, conformal regime under Coulomb blockade with inelastic tunneling, Schwarzian regime).
+We further analyze these universal ratios through numerical calculations in Sec.\ref{sec:SYKnoise} to provide their validity range, and give the scaling of all types of noise as functions of temperature.
+Sec. \ref{sec:Conc} provides the discussion of our results and their implications for ongoing experiments with the SYK dots and for problems beyond this setup.